 The Veepeak OBDCheck BLE+ is a lightweight and compact car diagnostic tool.
 It’s optimized to use as little power as possible, meaning you can leave it plugged in full-time for continuous monitoring.
-Alternatively, it comes with a carrying case so you easily take it on the road.
+Alternatively, it comes with a carrying case, so you easily take it on the road.

 You’ll get the same convenience from the Veepeak OBDCheck BLE.
 One nice thing about this OBD2 scan tool is that it won’t block other apps from using the internet on your phone.
-This makes it easy to use in any setting or situation.
+This feature makes it easy to use in any setting or situation.

 Overall Features And Functions

 With the Veepeak OBDCheck BLE+ or the Veepeak OBDCheck BLE, you can read and clear diagnostic trouble codes causing the check engine light to illuminate.
-They support other OBD2 diagnostics, as well, including smog checks, oxygen sensor tests, and freeze frame data.
+They support other OBD2 diagnostics, including smog checks, oxygen sensor tests, and freeze frame data.

-The vgate BLE 4.0 has similar basic functionality.
+The Vgate BLE 4.0 has similar basic functionality.
 It can read and clear any diagnostic trouble codes, display real-time sensor data, and turn off the check engine light just as well as the models above.

 Extra Features And Functions

 The Veepeak OBDCheck BLE+ has robust advanced features.
 Its customizable dashboard is an excellent touch, letting you choose which sensor readings you see.
-In addition, you can track you gas mileage and see graphs of live data.
-You can even re-program and customize the engine computer, though you’ll need to pair it with an app that supports that function.Check Price at Amazon
+Besides, you can track your gas mileage and see graphs of live data.
+You can even re-program and customize the engine computer, though you’ll need to pair it with an app that supports that function.

 The features of the Veepeak OBDCheck BLE are nearly as robust.
-It also includes the customizable dashboard with mileage tracking.
-While exactly which features you’ll get depends on what app you download, it allows customizing and coding of ECU data.Check Price at Amazon
+It also includes a customizable dashboard with mileage tracking.
+While exactly which features you’ll get depends on what app you download, it allows customizing and coding ECU data.

 YYou can’t do quite as much using the Vgate iCar Pro LBD 4.0, though most people won’t miss any features.
 It displays live data like fuel trims, coolant temperature, fuel pressure, and more.
-If you want an OBDII scanner to perform system diagnoses, the Vgate gets it done for less.Check Price at Amazon
+If you want an OBDII scanner to perform system diagnoses, the Vgate gets it done for less.

 The Veepeak OBDCheck BLE+ supports all 5 OBD-II protocols (J1850 VPW, J1850 PWM, KWP2000, ISO9141-2, and CAN networks).
 It’s fully updated, too, giving you access to the latest ELM327 v2.2 commands.